7. Monitoring and Response | Data Profiling and Monitoring

 This can be carried out via the Data Source overview page, as outlined in the KBA linked below:

-At present you can schedule a one-time rediscovery.
+You can schedule re-discoveries to occur on a one time basis, as well as at intervals such as every week, month, 3 months, 6 months or a year.
 The ability to establish an automated schedule will be introduced in the future.
 The re-discovery process will use the metadata recorded during previous discovery activities so that if Feature Extraction is required, it will be applied only to new and changed objects.
 This will usually mean that the time required for re-discovery is significantly less than the initial Discovery duration.

 7.4 Review Results